Project-MONAI/MONAI/examples/substra/README.md

 In order to run the example, you'll need to have an instance of the substra platform running.
 Please refer to the [Substra documentation](https://doc.substra.ai/) for more information.

+This is based on the version [0.7.1](https://github.com/SubstraFoundation/substra/releases/tag/0.7.1) of Substra.

 ## Running the example

 ### Preliminary